jamjar23/market-basket-analysis/README.md

 IDTs is a heat map in Tableau that I constructed to identify problem origin-destination pairs, sized by volume and colored by transit times.
 (I'm a big fan of heat maps).

 MS_Proj_VBA_txt is not really a "portfolio" item; it's just some code parked here for future reference.
-I preapred it to manipulate MS Project data so it could be better visualized in Tableau.
+I devloped it to manipulate MS Project data in preparation for visualization in Tableau.